madruk20/HA-Custom-Tools/README.md

 1. **The Hash Check:** The user's query is hashed and checked against the internal cache.
 If it's a routine command (e.g., "Turn off the lights"), the agent skips the vector database and immediately loads the known required tools.
 2. **The Vector Search (RAG):** If it's a new command, the query is embedded and sent to Qdrant.
 Qdrant performs a hybrid search (BM25 keyword + dense vector) across the `tools_collection` and `memories_collection`.
 3. **Prompt Assembly:** The system prompt is built dynamically.
 It injects the base instructions, filters the live Home Assistant device state based on the user's current room, and attaches the RAG-retrieved personal memories.
+4. **Dynamic Overrides:** The integration patches Home Assistant's core prompt mechanisms.
+It blanks out HA's native system prompts (e.g. `DEFAULT_INSTRUCTIONS_PROMPT = ""`) so that the agent has 100% complete control over the context window, ensuring local models aren't distracted by boilerplate text.
-4. **The LLM Loop:** The AI is given the prompt and the optimized list of tools.
+5. **The LLM Loop:** The AI is given the prompt and the optimized list of tools.
 It can execute multiple tools in a loop (up to 5 default iterations, adjustable).
-5. **Tool Compression:** Native Home Assistant tool responses are notoriously verbose.
+6. **Tool Compression:** Native Home Assistant tool responses are notoriously verbose.
 The code strips out the junk data and passes clean, minimal JSON back to the LLM to save tokens and prevent local models from getting confused.
-6. **Streaming:** The final response is streamed back to the UI or voice satellite in real-time.
+7. **Streaming:** The final response is streamed back to the UI or voice satellite in real-time.

 ---

-### Dynamic Overrides
-The integration patches Home Assistant's core prompt mechanisms.
-It blanks out HA's native system prompts (e.g. `DEFAULT_INSTRUCTIONS_PROMPT = ""`) so that the agent has 100% complete control over the context window, ensuring local models aren't distracted by boilerplate text.